Trevbytes/Chickpeas/testing.md

  - Pressing return when a modal is open attempts to submit the form.
     - Code has been added to prevent form submission when pressing return.
  - When removing an ingredient from a list in the modals the first click of the button appears to do nothing.
     - The first click was creating the event listener for the button but not executing the code.
-The event listener is now created at runtime so that the first click is responsive.
+The event listeners for existing ingredients are now created at runtime so that the first click is responsive.
+Script is added to each new user added ingredient to allow removal of those ingredients.
  - Modals are unable to be reopened on some pages.
     - jQuery was being linked multiple times.
 Cleaning the code and ensuring only one link for jQuery exists fixed this issue.
  - Multiple ajax modals appear to be opened when clicking on an ingredient from the view recipe page.
     - Opening and closing modals did not always fully close the modal.
 All possible modals are now closed when closing a modal.
 All possbile modals are also closed when opening a new modal, before the new modal content is loaded.
 This allows a user to open new modals from within a modal.
  - The filter input does not clear after submitting an ingredient.
     - Issues were happening with the cache of a modal to test if new code worked.
 After applying "Disable cache (while DevTools is open)" I was able to test my code and confirm that filter input now clears correctly.

 ##### Unresolved
  - Removing an ingredient from the database does not remove the ingredient from recipes containing it.
 This results in a error when trying to view the ingredient info from a recipe.